turingschool/curriculum-site/module2/lessons/css_flexbox.md

 <div class="call-to-action">
 ### Try It 4
-  - In your repo, switch to the `flexbox-nested-elements` branch.
+  - In your repo, switch to the `flexbox-nested-elements` branch by following the steps below:
     - In your terminal, run `git fetch` to fetch all the remote branches
     - Then run `git checkout flexbox-nested-elements` to move over to that branch.
   - Explore the existing code and the UI